Lingfield, Surrey: Pollard Cottage and Pollard House

-One secular building in Lingfield has the architectural accolade of a Grade I listing: Pollard Cottage/Pollard House, a pre Tudor period hall house which is timber-framed and part whitewashed.
-To the right is Kentish bracing; to the centre flying braces across centre first floor and forming the lower part of the roof coved eaves.
+One secular building in Lingfield has the architectural accolade of Grade I listing: Pollard Cottage/Pollard House, a pre Tudor period hall house which is timber-framed and part whitewashed.
+To the right is Kentish bracing; to the centre flying braces across the centre first floor and forming the lower part of the roof coved eaves.
 Dragon posts and dragon beams, alongside irregular leaded windows add to the well-surviving display of medieval architecture.

 Church House and Star Inn Cottages

-This narrow terrace of Grade II* listed cottages is at the end of the narrow central street leading to the church though excluding the end-of-terrace Church Gate Cottage which is lower listed, dates to the Tudor period with a georgian (architecture) front including a deep wooden modillion eaves cornice, formerly in part an Inn.
+This narrow terrace of Grade II* listed cottages is at the end of the narrow central street leading to the church though excluding the end-of-terrace Church Gate Cottage which is lower listed, dates to the Tudor period with a Georgian front including a deep wooden modillion eaves cornice, formerly in part an Inn.

 Remains of Starborough Castle and Moat

 In what was the parish until 2000 but is Dormansland civil parish 2 mi east is the site of Starborough Castle, fortified by Lord Cobham (a medieval peerage) in 1341.
 Little now remains except parts of its walls, Grade II* listed and the moat, which is stone revetted, waterfilled and in good condition.

 Lingfield is also home to one of the world's oldest cricket clubs, with the first recorded match being against London on 18 June 1739.